kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - `spec.scheduling.policy.gang.minCount` is mutable to support elastic scaling ([KEP-4671]); all other `spec.scheduling` fields are immutable after creation.
-- Opting out of WAS object creation happens implicitly in two ways: omitting `spec.scheduling` yields `Basic` (the controller still owns the objects), and a Job that carries an `OwnerReference` to a registered parent workload is skipped entirely (the parent owns the `Workload`).
+- Opting out of WAS object creation happens implicitly in two ways: omitting `spec.scheduling` yields `Basic` (the controller still owns the objects), and a Job whose parent controller manages the `Workload` is skipped entirely.

 ### Risks and Mitigations